cirosantilli/git-tutorial/index.md

 For example, Vim 7.3 hides trailing newlines by default.

 `tail file | hd` and `truncate -s -1` will never lie to you.

+## Side-by-side diff

+Not possible natively: you must use `git difftool`.

+With `difftool`, one option seems to be: <https://github.com/ymattw/cdiff>

+# difftool

+Use configured `diff` tool so see the diff.

 # tag